Indian Canadians: Hinduism

-There are approximately 500,000 Hindus in Canada, and over 180 Hindu temples across Canada with almost 100 in the Greater Toronto Area alone.
+According to the 2021 census, there are 828,195 Hindus in Canada, up from 297,200 in the 2001 census. and over 180 Hindu temples across Canada with almost 100 in the Greater Toronto Area alone.

 Early in history when Hindus first arrived, the temples were more liberal and catered to all Hindus from different communities.
 In the past few decades, with the number of Hindu Canadians increasing, Hindu temples have now been established to cater to specific communities of different languages.
-There are temples for Punjabis, Gujaratis, Tamils, Bengalis, Sindhis, Trinidadians, Guyanese, etc.
+There are temples for Punjabis, Haryanvis, Gujaratis, Tamils, Bengalis, Sindhis, Trinidadians, Guyanese, etc.

 Within Toronto, the largest Hindu temple in Canada is located on Claireville Drive, which is called the BAPS Shri Swaminarayan Mandir Toronto.
 The entire Mandir is 32000 sqft and hosts numerous events on the Hindu religious calendar.

 The Hindu Heritage Centre is another very large temple and perhaps the second biggest temple at 25000 sqft serving the Hindu community of Brampton and Mississauga.
 The temple is a very liberal Sanatani Dharmic Hindu temple which caters to the need of all different types of Hindus.
 Its devotees come from North and South India, as well as Pakistan, Nepal, and the West Indies.
 The centre is also focused on preserving Hindu culture by teaching a variety of different classes.

 Islam

-There are also many Islamic societies and mosques throughout Canada, which have been established and supported by Non-Indian and Indian Muslims alike.
+There are also many Islamic societies and mosques throughout Canada, which have been established and supported by non-Indian and Indian Muslims alike.

 Many Indian Muslims along with Muslims of other nationalities worship at one of the largest mosques in Canada, the ISNA Centre, located in Mississauga.
 The facility contains a mosque, high school, community centre, banquet hall and funeral service available for all Muslim Canadians.

 The Ismailis have the first Ismaili Jamatkhana and Centre set up in Burnaby, British Columbia.
 This high-profile building is the second in the world, with other locations in London, Lisbon, and Dubai.
 A second such building is in Toronto.